-Resource Cell Schizophrenia Awareness Association (SAA)

-, · PROJECT / INITIATIVE study for high court arts based therapy NATURE OF PARTNER 수 沙 · · · · · · · · · · · · · · · · · · · Q 登 STATE & CIVIL SOCIETY a a iiii LOCATION Jammu & Kashmir Maharashtra Karnataka Maharashtra Maharashtra DETAIL Years of conflict have fueled unaddressed levels of trauma and distress in Kashmir.
+Kashmir Lifeline (KLL) Mann Centre for Individuals with Special Needs Raahi Resource Cell for Juvenile Justice (RCJJ) Schizophrenia Awareness Association (SAA) PROJECT / INITIATIVE study for high court arts based therapy NATURE OF PARTNER ф 登 Q STATE & CIVIL SOCIETY 888 m 益 ĥĥ LOCATION Jammu & Kashmir Maharashtra Karnataka Maharashtra Maharashtra DETAIL Years of conflict have fueled unaddressed levels of trauma and distress in Kashmir.
 KLL provides psycho-educational services, employing integrative, organic care protocols designed to provide comprehensive MH support to clients.
 KLL's is a two-pronged approach: it's care-based services, for those living with MH issues, include a free and confidential phone helpline, face-to-face counseling at their Srinagar clinic, and outreach centers at government hospitals in three districts; it's preventive services aim to reduce stigma and build awareness around MH in communities.
 Through skill training and vocational support, Mann enhances the employability of young adults from low-socio-economic and marginalized communities who are living with Intellectual Disabilities and Autism.
 Its year-long caregivers' support program includes counseling sessions, and transition plans to equip families and caregivers with information about available resources and coping strategies - aiming to improve the quality of life for both, the adult living with disability, and family members/caregivers.
 This intervention equips caregivers to support the adult with disability towards greater independence.
 The LGBTQ+ collective Raahi works extensively with persons in crisis on MH-related issues stemming from their identities - collaborating with allies to provide shelter, legal and medical support, as well as MH care.
 It also strives to sensitize family members, educational institutions, government bodies and MHPs about the realities of those marginalized by gender and sexuality.
 Raahi's MH program includes trainings with various groups and community organizations towards building a strong network and system for crisis intervention for these marginalized communities.
-RCJJ was set up with the objective of working on the social and legal concerns of Children in Conflict with Law (CICL) using a rights-based approach.
+RCJJ was set up with the objective of working on the social and legal concerns of Children in Conflict with Law (CICL) using a rights- based approach.
 The mental health of a child deemed to have committed legal offences is crucial - institutionalized children routinely deal with violence, uncertainty, separation from family, besides changes in food, clothing, and living conditions.
 RCJJ's Help Desks in Observation Homes help children (and their guardians) navigate through the Juvenile Justice system, while enabling children to interact with family members, and referring health concerns to specialists.
-Currently, RCJJ is conducting a qualitative research study to highlight existing gaps in the system for CICLs, and advocate for better provisions and policies.
-SAA, Pune, began as a caregivers organization for persons living with mental illness, particularly schizophrenia, and for their famil members.
-It runs a Day Rehabilit Centre, besides public awareness initiatives and advocacy campaig and offers an Art-Based Therapy (ABT) program for persons with mental illness - music, singing, painting, clay work, dance, drama yoga, gardening, cooking, embroit tailoring, sports, aerobics - along counseling services.
-ABT has been proven to better mood and cognition, boost confidence, imp communication, and to enhance therapeutic outcomes.
+Currently, RCJJ is conducting a qualitative research study to highlight existing gaps in the system for CICLs, SAA, Pune, began as a caregivers' organization for persons living with mental illness, particularly schizophrenia, and for their family members.
+It runs a Day Rehabilitation Centre, besides public awareness initiatives and advocacy campaigns, and offers an Art-Based Therapy (ABT) program for persons with mental illness - music, singing, painting, clay work, dance, drama, yoga, gardening, cooking, embroidery, tailoring, sports, aerobics - alongside counseling services.
+ABT has been proven to better mood and cognition, boost confidence, improve communication, and to enhance therapeutic outcomes.